What Causes Windows to Fog?

 A technical explanation of moisture between the panes of glass is well put by Pella engineer, Joe Hayden:

 “Today’s insulating glass windows are sealed with improved materials and technology, and also contain inert gasses like argon between the panes.
 Further, an extremely thin silver oxide coating is applied to the inside face of the outside pane.
-This low emissivity, or “low-E”, coating acts as a reflector for - generating infrared rays from the sun.
+This low emissivity, or “low-E”, coating acts as a reflector for the infrared rays of the sun.
 Using low-E glass is generally considered the minimum necessary for comfort and energy savings during heating and cooling seasons.

-“Choosing and investing in a glass system that meets your needs is an important decision in buying new or replacing old windows,” said Pella glass expert Dave Modtland.
+“Choosing and investing in a glass system that meets your needs is an important decision in buying new or replacing old windows,” said Pella engineer Bruce Baier.
 “Quality windows and doors that include insulating glass can lower energy bills, reduce fading damage to interior fabrics and provide a more comfortable home.”

-In state-of-the-art product-testing facilities, Pella tests the components of its windows and patio doors under the harshest conditions—the burning rays of the sun, salt air, acid rain, excessive humidity, extreme heat and cold, high wind and driving rain.
+Pella tests the components of our windows and patio doors under the harshest conditions—the burning rays of the sun, salt air, acid rain, excessive humidity, extreme heat and cold, high wind and driving rain, many times beyond industry standards.
 And Pella tests for air and water infiltration during the manufacturing process.
-These stringent measures help ensure that Pella windows and patio doors will perform for years.
+These stringent measures help ensure your Pella windows and patio doors will perform for years.

-Check for third-party validation that the window meets the high standards of outside sources like the recognized gold standard ENERGY STAR® label or certification from the Window and Door Manufacturers Association (WDMA) which sponsors a Hallmark Certification Program.
-Considered a mark of excellence, WDMA Hallmark indicates that the manufacturer participates in periodic in-plant inspections by a third party administrator.
+Check for third-party validation that the window meets the strict standards of outside sources like the ENERGY STAR label or certification from the Window and Door Manufacturers Association (WDMA) which sponsors a Hallmark Certification Program.
+Considered a mark of excellence, WDMA Hallmark indicates that the manufacturer participates in periodic in-plant inspections by a third-party administrator.
 The inspections include auditing manufacturer quality control processes, and a review to check that products are manufactured in accordance with the appropriate WDMA and other performance standards.

 Pella offers a variety of glass innovations.
 Four popular choices include: